SSblackboard/wellbowledshane/src/content/blog/xxxx.md

 ---
-title: "Lesson - Sell shovels "
+title: "Lessons - Sell shovels "
 heroImage: ../../assets/images/selling-shovels.png
-category: Lesson
+category: Lessons
 description: "“During a gold rush, sell shovels” is a quote connected with the 19th century Californian gold rush.
 There is a lot of articles on this subject, but the idea has stayed with me and influences both my investments